How to Know When You're Projecting or When Someone is Projecting Onto You

 Set the intention to implement a boundary that will help you deal with the situation.
 Take ten breaths to integrate and digest this experience.

-After your meditation, reflect on your insights and emotions.
+After your meditation, reflect on your experience and write down your insights.
 Consider what boundary you identified and how you will follow through with it.
 Implementing this boundary can empower you to take command of your emotions and relationships, fostering a deeper sense of emotional well-being.